 Improvements that increase the safety, accessibility, and overall experience of bicyclists and pedestrians, are likely to encourage people to use these modes.
-This improvement would help reduce congestion near the gates as well as parking demand.
-This strategy is most relevant though, to workers who either live locally or have parked remotely within walking or biking distance to PNSY.
+This improvement would help reduce vehicle congestion near the gates as well as parking demand, however may increase the length of time for passing through security.
+This strategy is most relevant to workers who either live locally or have parked remotely within walking or biking distance to PNSY.